A Quasar-Anchored Protocluster at z=6.6 in the ASPIRE Survey: I. Properties of [OIII] Emitters in a 10 Mpc Overdensity Structure: Discussion

 On one hand, we posit that the grism data could be missing a real population of galaxies that are bright in the UV but have intrinsically weaker nebular emission \citep[or patchy dust content obscuring the emission, e.g.,][]{Faisst2024a} and scatter below our grism detection limit.
 On the other hand, there is substantial scatter in the scaling relations used to predict \Oiii\, luminosity from the simulated observables, which will particularly impact the steep faint-end of the LF.
 Indeed, \textsc{UniverseMachine} does not capture the variance of star formation on timescales traced by \Oiii\, due to the coarse time resolution; thus it would not capture galaxies bright in the UV but with a recent downturn of star formation resulting in weak \Oiii\, emission, i.e. a departure from the canonical $M_{\rm UV}-$ or $SFR-L_{\rm \Oiii}$ relationships.

-\subsubsection{Comparing to Costa (2023)}
+\subsubsection{Comparing to Costa (2024)}

 Distinctly, \textsc{UniverseMachine} does not contain black hole physics, so our predictions do not encode any potential baryonic effects induced by the quasars in the center of the simulated fields.
-We thus also compare to the simulated quasar halos from \citet{Costa2023a} who used cosmological zoom-in simulations based on the \texttt{Millennium} dark matter-only simulation, assuming steady-state ISM and star formation physics \citep{Springel2003a} and the $L_{\rm \Oiii}-M_h$ relation from \citet{Matthee2023a}. \citet{Costa2023a} considered low-mass (`LM', $0.6-1\times10^{12}$\,\msun) and high-mass (`HM', $6-7\times10^{12}$\,\msun) quasar host halos and predicted the number counts of high-mass and moderate-mass companions.
+We thus also compare to the simulated quasar halos from \citet{Costa2024a} who used cosmological zoom-in simulations based on the \texttt{Millennium} dark matter-only simulation, assuming steady-state ISM and star formation physics \citep{Springel2003a} and the $L_{\rm \Oiii}-M_h$ relation from \citet{Matthee2023a}. \citet{Costa2024a} considered low-mass (`LM', $0.6-1\times10^{12}$\,\msun) and high-mass (`HM', $6-7\times10^{12}$\,\msun) quasar host halos and predicted the number counts of companions with moderate ($M_* = 1-10\times10^9$\,\msun) and high ($M_* > 10^{10}$\,\msun) mass.
 We can potentially rule out J0305 residing in a HM halo as, even within the variance, that study would predict tens of $M_*>10^9$\,\msun\, and 1-10 $M_*>10^{10}$\,\msun\, companions, while we find only 9 and 0 respectively (see paper II for calculation of stellar masses); this rejection is also supported by \textsc{Trinity}'s prediction of a host halo mass of $\sim1.1\times10^{12}$\,\msun.
-Yet \citet{Costa2023a} still predicts $1-10$ high-mass and $4-25$ moderate-mass companions even for the LM halos, while the majority of the galaxies in our sample have relatively low stellar mass (median log\,$M_*/M_{\odot} = 8.2$; see Paper II).
+Yet \citet{Costa2024a} still predicts $1-10$ high-mass and $4-25$ moderate-mass companions even for the LM halos, while the majority of the galaxies in our sample have relatively low stellar mass (median log\,$M_*/M_{\odot} = 8.2$; see Paper II).
 However, the simulation does not account for strong AGN feedback due to super-Eddington bursts and may not accurately model the dust attenuation, both of which could result in an overprediction of the number of companions.
-On the other hand, this also suggests that we could be missing more massive galaxies which would only be revealed by deeper and wider NIRCam imaging of LBGs (or ALMA observations targeting FIR lines), or that we are missing some physics governing the evolution of galaxies within overdensities.
+On the other hand, this also suggests that we could be missing more massive galaxies with weak nebular line emission (therefore undetectable by grism), backed up by an observed anti-correlation between stellar mass and \Oiii+H$\beta$ EW \citep{Begley2025a}.
+In this case, those galaxies can only be revealed with deeper and wider imaging bracketing the Lyman break and rest-UV/optical continuum, or ALMA observations targeting FIR lines.
+Alternatively, we could be still missing some physics governing the evolution of galaxies within overdensities.
 Indeed, the discovery of massive \Cii\, companions \citep{Decarli2018a, Venemans2019a} without \Oiii\, counterparts as well as seven LBGs consistent with the quasar redshift supports this argument.